 After creating the recipes for my favourite Classic Chocolate Chip Cookies and my thick Levain Bakery Cookies, I wasn’t sure I needed another chocolate chip cookie in my life.
 But I was so very wrong.

 After eating more than my fair share of Brown Butter Chocolate Chip Cookies, I now know I’ve been missing out.
 Who KNEW that something as simple as heating butter on a stove could help create the world’s best chocolate chip cookie?
 Well we know now and trust me, I won’t be forgetting that fact anytime soon.
 We’ve been making these cookies nonstop in my house and I still can’t get enough.
+We’ve even used it to make Peanut Butter Miso Cookies too!

 But creating this recipe wasn’t as easy as it first appeared.
 After a few disappointing results, I discovered a few key things about brown butter during the recipe testing process.
 And by the fifth attempt, I came across the richest, buttery-est, delicious cookie EVER.